-The general education program must include courses from the humanities and from the social sciences, including courses at an advanced level.
-Electrical and Computer Engineering students must include a course in microeconomics and two writing courses (ENGL 110 and one from a list of four upper level English courses)
+The breadth component must include courses from the humanities and from the social sciences, including courses at an advanced level.
+Electrical and Computer Engineering students must include a course in microeconomics and two writing courses (ENGL 110 and one from a list of four upper level English courses).